 1. Who is the retirement card for?

-Is the retirement card for a coworker, a boss, an employee, a relative or friend?
+Is the retirement card for a coworker, a boss, an employee, a relative, or a friend?
 Knowing who the card is intended for is important because it will help you determine the most appropriate words for the message.

 - For example, if you don’t know the retiree well enough to know how they might receive a personal sentiment, you can use generic well-wishes such as: “Wishing you a long and enjoyable retirement!”